berensp/berensp.github.io/_posts/2024-10-07-artes-liberales.md

 You can hardly blame the average american student/family for thinking about return on investment, when tuition has been outpacing wages for years on the cost side, and certain non-humanities degrees align with lucrative careers on the revenue side.

-But ancient societies (e.g., classical Greece and Rome) placed great emphasis on cultivating virtue and excellence *(arete)* as the path to a fulfilling life.
+But ancient societies (e.g., classical Greece) placed great emphasis on cultivating virtue and excellence *(arete)* as the path to a fulfilling life.
 Aristotle, for example, argued that the highest good was *eudaimonia,* a life of cultivating virtue (wisdom, courage, justice, temperance, etc.) that leads ultimately to happiness.

 Contrast that to modern societies like that of the U.S. which prioritize safety and economic prosperity as the two paramount metrics of social success—good things in themselves to be sure—because anything beyond these are entirely subjective.
 This relegating of government to safety and prosperity is an Enlightenment "achievement" (i.e. not a new thing), but the difference is that in the 18th century, the assumption was that religion would fill in the gaps (regarding virtue).
 For example, "pursuit of happiness" didn't need to be spelled out in "life, liberty, and the pursuit of happiness" since God-fearing people had their Christian faith to inform them about *what* is happiness—if not eudaimonia—and *how* might we pursue it.
 But now that religion has been seriously attenuated in the West, the void produces a voluntaristic collision of wills, which leads straight to violence/war (Nietzsche spelled this out a long time ago).

 And so, I think of the words carved into the Boylston Street side of the Boston Public Library in Copley Square, which I often walked past: